- Someone has finally written a book that lifts the discourse of our current political debate to a higher level.

 - While at the museum, he contributed essays to numerous books and kept up a prodigious lecture schedule, discoursing on the past and present of fashion at museums and universities around the country.

 - Time and time again, I will find myself discoursing with random people, all over the city, lately even in different states.

 - He was in a pensive mood on this night, even when collectively discoursing with the trio.

 - One senses that he misses being in a classroom discoursing with students.

-late Middle English (denoting the process of reasoning): from Old French discours, from Latin discursus 'running to and fro' (in medieval Latin 'argument'), from the verb discurrere, from dis- 'away' + currere 'to run'; the verb influenced by French discourir.
+late Middle English (denoting the process of reasoning, also in the phrase discourse of reason): from Old French discours, from Latin discursus 'running to and fro' (in medieval Latin 'argument'), from the verb discurrere, from dis- 'away' + currere 'to run'; the verb influenced by French discourir.